philopian/AppSeed/README.md

 ## Prerequisites
-- node.js > v6.9.0 (which is Nodejs Long Term Support version)
+- Node.js > v6.9.0 (which is Nodejs Long Term Support version)
-- bower & yarn ($ npm i -g yarn bower)
+- Bower & Yarn ($ npm i -g yarn bower)
+- (Optional) Docker (for testing the DEPLOY folder & running those containers on a server)
+- (Optional) Anisble (if you want to auto deploy to your server)

 <br>